-US Pwr Dem Swap PJM 10/20K Date to Date USD/Mw
+US Pwr Fin Swap PJM DemPk 10/MW Date to Date USD/Mw

 A US Power Demand Financial Swap Transaction with Enron North America Corp., under which the Seller is obliged to pay the Payment Amount to the Buyer where the Floating Amount is above the Strike Amount, or where the Buyer is obliged to pay the Payment Amount to the Seller where the Floating Amount is below the Strike Amount.
 The Strike Amount is the amount in Megawatts submitted in the "price" field by Counterparty via the website.
 The Notional Amount is the product of the quantity submitted by Counterparty via the website and the Pay Unit.
 The Payment Amount is the product of (i) the Notional Amount and (ii) the absolute value of the difference between the Floating Amount and the Strike Amount.
 The Payment Amount will be payable on or before ten (10) business days after the Floating Amount for the Calculation Period is determinable.